-Typical Transformation & Transition projects are characterized by a challenging legacy infrastructure, application owners reluctant to commit to transformation or transition of their applications, outdated documentation and CMDB data, if available at all.
+Typical Transformation and Transition projects are characterized by a challenging legacy infrastructure, application owners reluctant to commit to transformation or transition of their applications, outdated documentation and CMDB data, if available at all.
 Migrating individual systems are not difficult per se; it’s the dependency mapping between applications and systems that requires attention.
-By identifying migration batches, “first time execution” becomes easier, minimizing extended downtimes and fire fighting, while building the confidence of the business community.
+By identifying migration batches, “first-time execution” becomes easier, minimizing extended downtimes and fire fighting, while building the confidence of the business community.

 By standardizing templates and documentation packs, CAB meetings enables each change migration batch to go through a familiar standard approval process, including pertinent information for each migration, such as:

 - Detailed cut-over plans